emeth-/invasion-of-meridell/README.md

 See any discrepancies from what you recall of the original game?
 Open an issue and let's resolve it!

-Got ideas of new features you'd like to see added to a reboot of this game?
+Got ideas of new features you'd like to see added to a reboot of this game (same board/tactics, but new items, enemies, etc)?
 Let me know your ideas in an issue!

 ## Timeline
 * <2005: Neopets released Invasion of Meridell v1 (first wave / first five missions only)